-Most supermarkets have a card scheme that might help you save points or get discount vouchers.
+Most supermarkets have a loyalty scheme that might help us save points or get discount vouchers.

 Making things last

-If you travel by train more than a couple of times a year consider getting a railcard
+If we travel by train more than a couple of times a year consider getting a railcard

-Theatre Access Passes - check with your local theatre - they may have free carers tickets
+Theatre Access Passes - check with our local theatre - they may have free carers tickets

 Theme parks and zoos often offer free carers entry